satish1901/bisque-dev/docs/guides/rancher2_bisque.md

 > AND
 https://www.claudiokuenzler.com/blog/786/rancher-2.0-create-persistent-volume-from-nfs-share

 - Create a persistent volume in the cluster
 - Set local path option on the node as /run/bisque

 ![Rancher NFS persistent volume addition](img/bqranch/rancher_volume_nfs.png?raw=true)

-We can see all the volumes that are created in the Volumes section of the "bq-cluster" workload
+- We can see all the volumes that are created in the Volumes section of the "bq-cluster" workload

 ![Rancher workload volumes](img/bqranch/workload_volumes.png?raw=true)

 ---------------------------------
-### Setup Workload on the cluster
+#### F. Setup Workload (on the cluster)

 Bisque Test environment where workloads are deployed with open NodePort https://rancher.com/managing-kubernetes-workloads-with-rancher-2-0/

-- We will be using the image at custom registry biodev.ece.ucsb.edu:5000/ucsb-bisque05-svc or we can use a publicly deployed image at https://hub.docker.com
+- We will be using the image at custom registry [biodev.ece.ucsb.edu:5000/ucsb-bisque05-svc](https://biodev.ece.ucsb.edu:5000/v2/_catalog) or we can use a publicly deployed image at [https://hub.docker.com](https://hub.docker.com)

 ##### Test workload configuration
 - Name: ucsb-bisque05-svc